DavisLaboratory/maph/README.md

 over the data.
 However, we also reduce the weight of the score to reflect the extra unknown phosphorylation.
 Finally, in Rule 4, because a peptide mapping perfectly to a modified proteoform is uncommon and of interest we multiply the score by 1.5 to highlight the match.
-However, we do not highlight this if the proteoform is unmodified as perfect matches would be unmodified peptides (which mostly occur from unspecific binding).

 #### Abundance Score